-We, along with the world, have been experiencing life during a pandemic the past 14 months, and learning how to do life in a new way.
+We, along with the world, have been experiencing life during a pandemic over the past 3 school years, and grateful to (hopefully) be coming out of it, though we continue to do life in a new way.
 Much of the way we had built our school experience, had to pivot quickly.
-Though we have been mostly in-person during the 2020-2021 year, we have shifted to a more virtual world, as we cohort in our classrooms; instead of having the opportunity to spread throughout our building and integrate into the community around us regularly.
-Though we have been creative and are finding pockets of the New Heights culture within this new way of living in restrictions, there is much to re-build to find that special belonging that is such a safe-haven for our students, parents and staff.
+Though we have been mostly in-person during the 2020-2021 year, we had shifted to a more virtual, cohorted world, and are gradually, with hope and appropriate caution, learning to spread throughout our building and integrate into the community around us more regularly again.
+Though we were creative and found pockets of the New Heights culture within this new way of living in restrictions, there is still much to re-build to find that special belonging that is such a safe-haven for our students, parents and staff.

-In addition to the pandemic, we are experiencing growth of our student body for the first time in years, and know the importance of embracing that culture, as well as expanding it within this growth.
+In addition to the pandemic, we experienced growth of our student body for the first time in the past 2 school years, and know the importance of embracing that culture, as well as expanding it within this growth.
 This is why 'A Welcoming Community' is known as a key priority for our Society over the next few years.